Skip to main content

 How long do Trintellix side effects last?

-The most common Trintellix side effects are temporary and will usually fade within a few days after the medication is discontinued.
-Severe side effects, however, may take longer to resolve.
-Mild cases of serotonin syndrome typically resolve within two to three days of discontinuing the medication, but severe cases require immediate medical attention.
-In symptomatic cases of low blood sodium, Trintellix should be discontinued and a healthcare provider should be contacted.
+Severe side effects usually take longer to resolve.
+Mild cases of serotonin syndrome typically resolve within one to three days of discontinuing the medication, but severe cases require immediate medical attention.
+In symptomatic cases of low blood sodium, Trintellix should be discontinued, and a healthcare provider should be contacted.
 Severe cases of low blood sodium levels may require hospitalization.

 Trintellix contraindications & warnings